HirogaKatageri/core/README.md

+# What is this Repository?

+This is actually a sandbox repository I made in order to develop stuff.
+It started modular so I could develop libraries for my use cases.
+It is named "Core" because this is where I started making Wrappers for my Activities, Fragments, Services and Application for MVVM and Koin.

+Eventually if a library is too big for this repository I'll make a new repository for it.

-# Features
+## Features

-## Wrappers for Activity, Fragment, Service and Application

-These are created to work with and MVVM Architecture with Koin in mind.
+### Core

+Wrappers for Activities, Fragments, Services and Applications to use with MVVM and Koin.

+### View Service Framework (In Progress)

+A framework to easily create and display views in a ForegroundService.

-## OAuth2.0 Clients
+### OAuth2.0 Clients

 - Twitch (Usable but still in Development)

-## View Service Framework (In Development)

-A framework to easily create and display views in a ForegroundService.